 As the leaked documents show, in the case of Comodo, they hit a wall.
 The quote that caught my eye was a document calling Comodo “a colossal pain in the posterior”.
 Some of the most talented hackers in the world performed an analysis to see what they could penetrate and, while they could hack into some other products, they could not compromise Comodo Internet Security.

 The new Wikileaks documents describe an attack against one part (the run time executable component) of a four-year-old version of the product.
 As Bruce Schneier noted, the latest Wikileaks documents discuss Comodo Internet Security 5.x and 6.x – 6.x was released in 2013.
 The current Comodo Internet Security v10 was released January 2017.
 Comodo Internet Security (CIS) has come a long way since V6.x, and the tricks described in the documents did not bypass security then and could not compromise CIS now.
 Comodo uses a defense-in-depth strategy that combines layers including Antivirus, HIPS, Firewall, Containment/Sandboxing, Behavioral Analysis (VirusScope), and Cloud File Analysis (Valkyrie).
-The Wikileaks documents show hackers poking around the edge security layers, but not being able to bypass Comodo security.
+The Wikileaks documents show hackers poking around the edge security layers, but are not able to bypass Comodo security for windows.

 For those wishing to avoid attacks, state-sponsored or otherwise, check out the latest versions of Comodo Internet Security (for consumers) or Comodo Advanced Endpoint Protection (for enterprises) that will help you avoid security doom and despair.